Héctor Bellerín: 2015–2018: PFA Team of the Year, second FA Cup win

 Bellerín signed a new long-term contract before the 2015–16 season and played the entirety of Arsenal's 1–0 win over rivals Chelsea in the 2015 FA Community Shield.
 He was the sole Arsenal player listed in that season's PFA Team of the Year, and came in third place in Arsenal's Player of the Season voting.
 On 21 November 2016, he signed a new long-term contract after agreeing to a deal that tied him to the club until 2022.

 Bellerín featured in the following season throughout Arsenal's victorious 2016–17 FA Cup campaign.
 He played in the Cup final which Arsenal went on to win by a 2–1 margin against Chelsea.
 He was again triumphant in the Gunners lifting the 2017 Community Shield by beating Chelsea 4–1 on penalties.

-Bellerín scored his first goal of Arsenal's 2017–18 season in Arsenal's 3–1 victory over 1.
+Bellerín scored his first goal of the 2017–18 season in Arsenal's 3–1 victory over 1.
 FC Köln.
-On 3 January 2018, Bellerín earned a draw for Arsenal against Chelsea with what BBC Sport described as 'stunning injury-time strike' in the 92nd minute, having earlier conceded a penalty for a foul on Eden Hazard.
-Bellerín played the full time match as Arsenal lost the EFL Cup by 3–0 to Manchester City at Wembley.
-On 7 March 2018, Bellerín was ruled out of the Europa League first leg clash against Milan with an unknown return date.
+On 3 January 2018, Bellerín earned a draw for Arsenal against Chelsea with what BBC Sport described as a 'stunning injury-time strike' in the 92nd minute, having earlier conceded a penalty for a foul on Eden Hazard.
+Bellerín played the entire match as Arsenal lost 3–0 to Manchester City in the EFL Cup final at Wembley.
+On 7 March 2018, Bellerín was ruled out of the UEFA Europa League first-leg clash against Milan with an unknown return date.

 2018–2021: Injury, third FA Cup win

 Bellerín missed out the first five weeks of the 2018–19 season due to a calf problem.
 During a league game against Chelsea on 19 January he suffered a ruptured anterior cruciate ligament (ACL) in his left knee and was stretchered off of the pitch in the 70th minute at the Emirates Stadium.
 He was later ruled out for nine months, consequently missing the remainder of the season and the start of the 2019–20 season.
 Arsenal coach Unai Emery perceives Bellerín as "very mature" and believes that "he is already preparing to come back stronger than before".

 On 24 September 2019, Bellerín made his return from injury as a substitute in Arsenal's 5–0 victory against Nottingham Forest in the EFL Cup.
 On 21 January 2020, he scored in the 87th minute to help Arsenal earn a 2–2 draw against Chelsea in the Premier League.
 That was his only goal of the season.
-On 1 August 2020, Bellerín was selected to start in the FA Cup Final against Chelsea, and went on to win his third winners' medal as Arsenal won their 14th FA Cup.
+On 1 August 2020, Bellerín was selected to start in the FA Cup final against Chelsea, and went on to win his third winners' medal as Arsenal won their 14th FA Cup.

 On 14 February 2021, Bellerín scored his first goal of the 2020–21 season in a 4–2 win over Leeds United in the Premier League.